KEHANG/KEHANG.github.io/_posts/2017-03-31-install-CUDA-cuDNN-on-Red-Hat.markdown

 ## Installation of cuDNN

-This part of installation is relatively easy, and we'll maily follow [AWS EC2 guide 2](http://www.pyimagesearch.com/2016/07/04/how-to-install-cuda-toolkit-and-cudnn-for-deep-learning/).
+This part of installation is relatively easy, and we'll mainly follow [AWS EC2 guide 2](http://www.pyimagesearch.com/2016/07/04/how-to-install-cuda-toolkit-and-cudnn-for-deep-learning/).
 But still some steps of it need modified or better explained.

 # cuDNN Download